-Financial instruments that potentially subject the CCC to credit risk consist of cash and cash equivalents and accounts receivable.
+Financial instruments that potentially subject the CCC to credit risk consist of cash and cash equivalents.
 The CCC places its cash and cash equivalents with a limited number of high-quality financial institutions that are insured by the Federal Deposit Insurance Corporation (FDIC) or collateralized by a Letter(s) of Credit provided by these financial institutions sufficient to cover deposit amounts.
-The CCC does not maintain collateral for its receivables.